rickyramnath97/gps/README.md

 <br/><img src="https://github.com/rickyramnath97/gps/blob/master/images/output.jpg" width="350">

 ### Explore with your Sensor
-You are now ready to conduct experiments with your VOC sensor.
+You can now conduct experiments with your GPS sensor.